pheriannath/nhd-slides/slides/so-what-is-this-good-for.md

 ##  So What is This Good For?

-Lots of things!
-(We hope).
+Empowering your front-end developers!
+Additionally:

 * Integrating Javascript MVC frameworks with Drupal
+* Allowing greater freedom of choice with JS libraries
 * Providing rendered, flat HTML to search engines
-* Now you can animate ALL OF THE THINGS (Our designers love this)
-* Write the HTML you want to see, without theme hooks...
+* Writing the HTML you want to see, without theme hooks
-* ...so no more *__ohmygod--thisishorrible--whoengineeredthis.tpl.php__* files!